If you’re coming to Florence (Firenze), you’ve probably got ‘see Michelangelo’s statue of David’ high on your list of things to do.

 Option #2: Buy Tickets in Combination With a Guided Tour

-If you do decide to visit on a guided tour, make sure you confirm that the guide or company will also be purchasing your tickets and reservation.
+If you decide to visit on a guided tour, make sure you confirm that the guide or company will also be purchasing your tickets and reservation.
 Many times they will, but I know some guides who have their clients purchase the tickets on their own.

 Enjoy visiting the Accademia Gallery and feasting your eyes on Michelangelo’s masterpiece, his statue of David!